open-edge-platform/virtual-edge-node/pico/README.md

 - `vm_name`: The name of the created virtual machine
 - `vm_serial`: The SMBIOS serial number of the virtual machine
+- `boot_order`: Set the boot order for the VM.
+Default tf variable it is configured as hd.
+For PXE boot, set as  ["hd","network"].

 #### Check Libvirt VM Console logs
 To check the libvirt VM and access its console, use the following commands: